anhnguyenphi/interview-questions/README.md

 # interview-problems
-My habit to learn algorithms and solve hard problems
+My habit to learn algorithms and solve techincal problems